Policies and Procedures

 - Electronic device utilization is restricted during tests, quizzes and during classroom instruction and will remain inside of a case/backpack.
 This includes small electronic devices such as smart watches as well as larger computer/tablet devices.
 Calculators will be provided to the student by the school; personal calculators will not be allowed.
 During clinical time, smartwatch notifications must be turned off.
 Notifications are considered a cell phone and no cell phones are allowed in clinical use.

 - Altering or changing a time record in any way, writing on the time record of another student, giving false time records.

-- Falsifying the employment and or medical history forms or willfully emitting pertinent information on these forms.
+- Falsifying the employment and/or medical history forms or willfully omitting pertinent information from these forms.

 - Fighting, threatening bodily injury, engaging in immoral conduct on hospital property.